SerratedSharp/CSharpWasmRecipes/README.md

 Now any static method can implement instance semantics by taking a JSObject as its first parameter, and in turn calling the instance method on the JSObject.

 To create an interface that more closely resembles the native JS type with instance methods, we'll implement another layer to act as a wrapper.
-We'll also split static methods and instance methods into seperate classes.
+We'll also split static methods and instance methods into separate classes.

 ```C#
 public static class HtmlDomJS // static methods for interacting with the HTML DOM